Tables can also be added to an EER Diagram using the

 Tables pointer is active, this toolbar contains

-a schemata list, an engines list, a collations list, and a color
+a schemas list, an engines list, a collations list, and a color

 chart list.
 Use these lists to select the appropriate schema,